 - Dysgeusia during pregnancy commonly arises owing to pregnancy hormones.
-Hormone oestrogen in particular seems to be a controlling factor moderating the sense of taste in pregnant women.
-Variations in the oestrogen levels during pregnancy can fluctuate the sense of taste, and women may feel a metallic taste in their mouth.
+The hormone— oestrogen, in particular, seems to be a controlling factor moderating the sense of taste in pregnant women.
+Variations in the oestrogen levels during pregnancy can fluctuate the sense of taste, and women may feel a metallic taste in their mouths.

 - The senses of smell and taste are closely linked.
 So, if something smells unpleasant, chances are it may trigger a foul taste in the mouth as well.

-- Some believe that dysgeusia occurs to ensure that a pregnant woman consumes the necessary amounts of sodium, iron, and
+- Some believe that dysgeusia occurs to ensure that pregnant women consume the necessary amounts of sodium and iron.

 How Long Does Dysgeusia Last During Pregnancy?